 The goliath barbarian cleared his throat.
 “Well, according to widely accepted disquisitions on the matter, Diderius, also known as The Great Oracle, was very much fascinated by powerful divination magic.”

-Everyone stood dumbfounded and could only stare at the goliath.
+Everyone stood dumbfounded and could only stare at the goliath in complete disbelief.

 “Who are you?”
 Patch asked, moving closer to the barbarian.
+He tapped Lo-kag on the forehead.
 “Whoever you are inside him, what have you done to our friend, Lo-kag?”

 The others chuckled.